-Steve Fraser, Chief Operating Officer at United Utilities PLC, with a career in infrastructure and construction, has long recognised the Guild’s significance as the ‘go-to’ organisation for innovative thinking and solutions within the pipeline industry and its opportunity to cement and broaden its reach, especially to women and the younger generation of engineers.
+Steve Fraser, Chief Executive Officer at Cadent Gas, with a career in infrastructure and construction, has long recognised the Guild’s significance as the ‘go-to’ organisation for innovative thinking and solutions within the pipeline industry and its opportunity to cement and broaden its reach, especially to women and the younger generation of engineers.

 Adam is President of two global pipeline service providers CRC Evans Offshore for Welding and PIH for Coating.
 He is also President of two pipeline inspection and heat treatment companies based in Middle East and South Africa.
 Adam is interested in developing the Guild both in the UK and internationally.